 Curriculum

 The course is research driven.
 It is organized around a capstone project presentation based on an object in the MESDA Collection.
 During their time at MESDA, students enjoy privileged access to MESDA’s collection and research resources.
 Students also learn from Old Salem’s master craftspeople through hands-on workshops in foodways, metals, ceramics, and woodworking.
-During a week-long study trip around the Chesapeake, students participate in collections studies and have the opportunity to do research in regional collections and archives.
+During a week-long study trip through a portion of the Fall Line, students participate in collections studies and have the opportunity to do research in regional collections and archives.

 At the end of the Summer Institute, students present their research at a public symposium.
 A footnoted text from their presentation will be added to MESDA’s collection files.
 Many student projects eventually mature into journal articles, theses, dissertations, books, and exhibitions.